 Another objective personal circumstance is the offender's physical and mental state.
-Earlier publications have shown that people with problems with their emotional well-being are less likely to receive an unconditional prison sentence.
-The some cases, the courts referred to this factor in pronouncing the type of sentence, for example to explain why a community service sentence was inappropriate: In view of the court's finding on this point, as well as the suspect's physical limitations, the court also feels that a sentence of community service is inappropriate.
-Similar reasoning was sometimes used to explain the unsuitability of a custodial sentence for the offender: The court also takes into account that the suspect is unfit for detention and that this lack of fitness is unlikely to end within the probationary period.
-It is therefore unlikely that a conditional sentence of youth detention can be carried out.
-The court considers it undesirable and wrong to impose a conditional sentence that cannot be carried out.
-All things considered, the court therefore arrives at a sentence of community service for a period of 120 hours.
-The offender in this case was a 13-year-old boy with the cognitive and emotional capacity of a 7-year-old.
+Earlier publications have shown that people with problems with their emotional well-being are less likely to receive an unconditional prison sentence.75 In some cases, the courts referred to this factor in pronouncing the type of sentence, for example to explain why a community service sentence was inappropriate: 'In view of the court's finding on this point, as well as the suspect's physical limitations, the court also feels that a sentence of community service is inappropriate.'76 Similar reasoning was sometimes used to explain the unsuitability of a custodial sentence77 for the offender: 'The court also takes into account that the suspect is unfit for detention and that this lack of fitness is unlikely to end within the probationary period.
+It is therefore unlikely that a conditional sentence of community service for a period out.
+All things considered, the court therefore arrives at a sentence of community service for a period of 120 hours.'78 The offender in this case was a 13-year-old boy with the cognitive and emotional capacity of a 7-year-old.
 The court imposed an entirely conditional sentence of community service with special conditions in the form of supervision and treatment, as well as an order prohibiting him from having contact with the victim.